ebeshero/UpTransformation/2021-Virtual-Course-Notes.md

 ## Tuesday June 8, 2021

 ### Starting point:

 Launch  editor, hit Ctrl+u (Windows) or Cmd+u (MacOS), copy and paste the string http://newtfire.org:8338/exist/apps/shakespeare/data/ham.xml , and hit OK.
 (Backup copy at https://raw.githubusercontent.com/ebeshero/UpTransformation/master/data/ham.xml .)
 This is a copy of Hamlet with TEI markup

-We are here: Syllabus Monday continued:
-Exploring document structures and data with XPath XPath functions for numbers
+### Syllabus Monday continued: Exploring document structures and data with XPath

+B. XPath functions for numbers

-XPath functions for sequences
+C. XPath functions for sequences

-Looking Stuff Up: XPath function signatures and cardinality [...]
+D. Looking Stuff Up: XPath function signatures and cardinality [...]

 F.  XPath predicates

 G. Comparison

 H. Odds and ends

 I. Read and evaluate XML projects with XPath
 ___________________________________________________________

 ## Wednesday June 9, 2021

-### From Syllabus Tuesday:

-XPath and XQuery in eXist-db
+### From Syllabus Tuesday: XPath and XQuery in eXist-db

-Housekeeping: documents, collections, and namespaces In our back pockets:
+Housekeeping: documents, collections, and namespaces

+In our back pockets:

 1. doc('/db/mitford/literary/Charles1.xml')//*[local-name()="stage"]
 2.  declare default element namespace "http://www.tei-c.org/ns/1.0";

 The seven types of nodes

 Neglected XPath axes

 Scavenger hunt 1 [Skip for now; Do this on your own later!]

 Break (?]

 Regex in XPath

-(In our back pockets:
+In our back pockets:

 1. Regex solver:  https://regex101.com/
 2. Regex crosswords! https://regexcrossword.com/

 Introducing variables

 Introducing FLWOR

 XQuery flow control

 Writing XQuery in stages

 Review XPath for loops; sequence and range variables (in ) [Skip for now; Do this on your own later!]

-FLWOR statements in XQuery: how for works: Part 1 Break (?)
+FLWOR statements in XQuery: how for works: Part 1

+Break (?)

 FLWOR statements in XQuery: how for works: Part 2

 Putting it all together: writing FLWORs to make new files